| AI Mandate Playbook

 Get the Underlying Data Right

-Before any AI implementation can succeed, your data needs to be accessible, clean, and consistently defined.
-Most teams discover during this phase that their data isn't as ready as they assumed — and that the work of fixing it is unglamorous but foundational.
+Your data needs to be accessible, clean, and consistently defined before AI can do anything useful with it.
+Most teams discover during this phase that their data is worse than they thought, and that fixing it is unglamorous work.
+It's also the work that makes everything else possible.

 What Data Readiness Actually Requires